 Of that time, we spend about 9 percent writing, 16 percent reading, 30 percent speaking, and 45 percent listening.

-Since so much time is spend listening, the tone of our voice becomes an important attribute in how we are perceived by others.
+Since so much time is spent listening, the tone of our voice becomes an essential attribute in how others perceive us.